JonaPrime/ResponsiveDesign/README.md

 # ResponsiveDesign
-This is an simple example of Responsive Web Design.
+This is a simple example of Responsive Web Design.
 I´m still learning 🙋‍♂️ .